Inventive step under the European Patent Convention: Closest prior art, or appropriate starting point

 This first step of the problem-solution approach consists in selecting the most promising starting point from which a skilled person could have arrived at the claimed invention.
 In other words, the most promising springboard towards the invention is to be determined.
 This public piece of prior art is called the closest prior art, which is supposed to be "nearer the invention than any other cited piece of prior art."
-According to Board of Appeal member Graham Ashley, the expression "appropriate starting point" is probably more relevant since the inventive assessment could in fact be started from more than one piece of prior art.
+The expression "appropriate starting point" is probably more relevant since the inventive assessment could in fact be started from more than one piece of prior art.
 Indeed, there is no requirement to select a unique piece of prior art as starting point and stick with that piece of prior art.
 The problem-solution approach may need to be conducted from different starting points.